g185/ArTeller/3rd_delivery.md

 Architecture:
 The architecture received minor changes during implementation.
-- The buttons for registration, that we implemented in order to register the message vocally, have been discharged in favour of a more feasible and dinamic approach given by the SD card.
+- The buttons for registration, that we implemented in order to register the message vocally, have been discharged in favor of a more feasible and dynamic approach given by the SD card.
-Using an SD card makes possible to use an high quality audio track and a larger file dimention; furthemore in case of alimentation problems the audio tracks would be eliminated and with SD card this problem is not happening.
+Using an SD card makes possible to use an high quality audio track and a larger file dimension; furthermore in case of power supply problems the audio tracks would be eliminated and with SD card this problem is not happening.
-Also the little dimention of the internal memory was not enough to contain long audio tracks.
+Also the little dimension of the internal memory was not enough to contain long audio tracks.

-- The SD card reader integrated into the board produced different problems, and after 5 days of temptatives we decided to buy a new SD external reader.
+- The SD card reader integrated into the board produced different problems, and after 5 days of tentatives we decided to buy a new SD external reader.
 This device can be connected using SPI pins and is well integrated with mbed-os.

 Evaluation: